Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 Any node may propose new transactions, and these proposed transactions are propagated between nodes until they are eventually added to a block.

 **Note:** You can find the list of the existing full nodes at [dev.pywaves.org](http://dev.pywaves.org/generators/).

-## Waves Network Structure

-The structure of the peer-to-peer network impacts the security and performance of cryptocurrencies.
-A geographically clustered network can quickly propagate a new block to many other nodes.
-This makes it more difficult for a malicious miner to propagate conflicting blocks/transactions quicker than honest nodes.

-However, a less clustered network may mean that full nodes are being run by a wider variety of users which is also good for decentralization.

 ## Mainnet, Testnet, Stagenet